nasa/progpy/sphinx-config/prog_models_guide.rst

 Building New Models
 ******************************

-New models are constructed by subclassing :py:class:`PrognosticsModel` as illustrated in the first example.
+New models are constructed by subclassing :py:class:`prog_models.PrognosticsModel` as illustrated in the first example.
 To generate a new model, create a new class for your model that inherits from this class.
 Alternatively, you can copy the template :download:`prog_model_template.ProgModelTemplate <../../prog_models/prog_model_template.py>`, replacing the methods with logic defining your specific model.
 The analysis and simulation tools defined in :class:`prog_models.PrognosticsModel` will then work with your new model.

-For simple linear models, users can choose to subclass the simpler :py:class:`LinearModel` class, as illustrated in the second example.
+For simple linear models, users can choose to subclass the simpler :py:class:`prog_models.LinearModel` class, as illustrated in the second example.
 Some methods and algorithms only function on linear models.

 * :download:`examples.new_model <../../prog_models/examples/new_model.py>`
     .. automodule:: new_model